codewars/docs/content/authoring/kata/adding-images.md

 Adding images this way is easy to do, and does not require a lot of Markdown which would inflate the description significantly.
 It also works for all types of images supported by browsers.

 However, the downside is that it requires an external hosting service.
-Some services do not allow for linking uploaded images directly, or put some other limitations on access to them.
-Additionally, externally hosted images is a dependency which is difficult to control and manage.
+Some services do not allow for linking uploaded images directly or put some other limitations on access to them.
+Additionally, externally hosted images are a dependency that is difficult to control and manage.
 It cannot be easily updated, it can expire after some time, be removed, or simply disappear.

 ## Using Data URLs